zackpelka/Rotate-Screen/README.md

 DISPLAY=:0 xrandr --output HDMI-1 --rotate right

 This command will rotate the screen to the right for the HDMI-1 output.
-You can check the name of your output by running
+You can check the name of your output by running:

 DISPLAY=:0 xrandr without any arguments2